intersystems/samples-FHIR-resource-repository/README.md

 4. Execute the following command, making sure to specify the correct input directory location, as shown below.
 The command may take a while to load all 25 bundles, which are relatively large in size.

-    &nbsp;&nbsp;&nbsp;`FHIRSERVER> set sc = ##class(HS.FHIRServer.Tools.DataLoader).SubmitResourceFiles("/home/project/shared/FHIRLab/samples","FHIRServer","/csp/healthshare/fhirserver/fhir/r4")`
+    &nbsp;&nbsp;&nbsp;`FHIRSERVER> set sc = ##class(HS.FHIRServer.Tools.DataLoader).SubmitResourceFiles("/home/project/shared/samples","FHIRServer","/csp/healthshare/fhirserver/fhir/r4")`

 5. When the command finishes running, check the console to ensure that all 15 synthetic patients have been loaded successfully.

 ## Use a REST Client to Search and Update Patient Data in FHIR Repository

 In this section, we will use a REST client to manually interact with FHIRSERVER via FHIR RESTful API.
 InterSystems IRIS for Health supports all client/server interactions defined under the FHIR specification, including create, read, update, delete, patch, and search.
-Let's start by creating a new Observation resource for a patient whose name is Abbie Ortiz.
+Let's start by searching for a patient named Ciara Jenkins.

 ### Search for Patient data in FHIR Resource Repository

-1. First, open your REST Client to perform a search for Ciara Jenkins's patient resource by completing the fields below with the following values:
+1. First, open your REST Client and complete the fields below with the following values:

 **Headers** :